juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 id: mekd985unjm26lc66g0yah8
 title: Chapter 364 - Chance Encounter
 desc: ''
-updated: 1692388750242
+updated: 1694433961751
 created: 1692345498563
 ---

 An hour later, the parents returned to the site of the accident with an anxious hastiness in their steps.
 The recovering mother nearly fainted once again after noticing the literal bloodbath her daughter was put through.
-Though an assuring tap from the more observant husband, who noticed his daughter's chest moving up and down calmly, pulled her out of it.
+An assuring tap from the more observant husband, who noticed his daughter's chest moving up and down calmly, pulled her out of it.

 "H-How is she?"
 The man asked worriedly.

 "She's out of trouble, for the moment," Jean answered.
 Noticing her hands soaked in blood, the man took a few cautious steps back.
 She read this action and immediately burned away the blood with a quick spell.
 She then reached into her bag and retrieved five, finger-sized phials with a translucent liquid before handing it to the man.
 "Make sure to feed this to her once, every day, after her morning meal.
 Feed her the entire phial, do not ration it, and do not feed it to anyone else.
 Once you are done with it, keep the phials in boiling water for two minutes."

 The man nodded like a chicken pecking at grains.
 Jean then paused and continued by explaining the entire situation, "The fencing had ruptured her intestines.
 But I've managed to suture them as well as I can.
 I will remain here for a few days, to observe her recovery.
 Let me remind you that while your daughter is no longer bleeding, and is more or less put together, she is not completely out of trouble.
-The medicine in your hands right now is treat potential postoperative illnesses."
+The medicine in your hands right now is to treat potential postoperative illnesses."

 "Post- what?"
 The father exclaimed.

 "To put it in simpler terms," Jean reiterated.
 "I had to open up your daughter's body to fix the damage inside.
 Generally, the internal organs aren't supposed to be exposed to the outside world.
-In doing so, and that to in such an unsafe and unsanitary environment, there is a possibility that she will get an illness caused by bacteria and germs."
+In doing so, and that too in such an unsafe and unsanitary environment, there is a possibility that she will get an illness caused by bacteria and germs."

 "Is she going to die?!"
 The mother burst in.